onera/Maia/doc/maia_pytree/search.rst

 # Return node BCDataSet

-.. seealso:: There is also a :func:`get_..._from_name_and_label` form, which takes two str as condition : first one is for the name, second one for the label.
+.. seealso:: There is also a :func:`get_..._from_name_and_label` form, which takes two str as condition: first one is for the name, second one for the label.

   >>> PT.get_node_from_name_and_label(node, '*', '*Location_t')
   # Return node GridLocation of BC1